awsdocs/aws-cloud9-user-guide/doc_source/create-environment-main.md

 1. <a name="create-environment-vpc-step"></a>AWS Cloud9 uses Amazon Virtual Private Cloud \(Amazon VPC\) to communicate with the newly created Amazon EC2 instance\.
 Depending on how Amazon VPC is set up, do one of the following\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)
+**Note**
+If you selected **Create a new no\-ingress EC2 instance for environment \(access via Systems Manager\)**, an information icon is displayed beside the **Create new VPC** button\.
+If you pause on the icon, a message states that "For a no\-ingress EC2 instance, attach an internet gateway to your new VPC so the instance's SSM Agent can connect to Systems Manager\."
+ For more information, see [VPC settings for AWS Cloud9 Development Environments](vpc-settings.md)\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html)